adobe/butler/README.md

 The unit testing is using the check.v1 testing package (gopkg.in/check.v1).
 The code coverage is not very impressive, but we continue to add test cases as we go.
 If you want to run the unit tests, just run `make test-unit`.

 The acceptance testing tries to do some tests of how butler operates overall.
 You can provide a the butler binary with a configuration file, and run it with the `-test` flag.
 What this tells butler to do is to just perform a full config operation once.
-If there are percieved failures, it'll quit out with unix status code 1.
+If there are perceived failures, it'll quit out with unix status code 1.
 For example, if it's unable to parse a configuration, or get some variables that it needs, it will exit out.
 It should also, hopefully, catch bugs which aren't caught in the unit testing, where panics may get invoked from calls that are made from functions that cannot be easily unit tested, but could be caught when running against actual configuration.

-Out of the box, it tests some http:// https:// file:// endoints, which it can handle internally.
+Out of the box, it tests some http:// https:// file:// endpoints, which it can handle internally.

 There are two additional scripts which can test against s3:// and blob:// storage.
 For both of these, you must set the appropriate environment variables for authenticating to the respective AWS or Azure storage service.
 ### Blob Testing